botlabs-gg/yagpdb-docs-v2/content/docs/custom-commands/commands.md

 Your cron expression must schedule jobs with greater than a 10 minute interval between executions.

 {{< /callout >}}

-Channel (**2**) specifies a channel to run the command in.
-The response, if any, will be sent to this channel.

-Excluding hours and/or weekdays (**3**) prevents the command from triggering during those hours or weekdays. **This uses UTC time**, not your local timezone.

-You must specify a channel to run time-based commands in even if the command doesn't output a message.

 #### Case Sensitivity